Asymptotic robustness of entanglement in noisy quantum networks and graph connectivity: Basic definitions and properties of quantum states and networks

 A subgraph $G'$ of a graph $G$ is a graph formed from a subset of the vertices and of edges of $G$.
 A subgraph is called \textit{spanning} if $V'=V$, i.e., it contains all vertices from $G$.
 Edge deletion is a natural procedure to obtain a subgraph from a given graph.
 An induced subgraph $G'$ of $G$ is a subgraph that includes all the edges with adjacent vertices in $V'$.
 Given the vertex subset $V'\subset V$ the subgraph induced by $V'$ is the subgraph $G'=(V',E')$ with $E'=E(V')$.
 Vertex deletion of $G$ specifies an induced subgraph.

 In this article, the graph connectivity of the graph associated to a network state will play an important role.
 There are two basic notions of connectivity for a graph $G$: the vertex-connectivity $\kappa(G)$ and the edge-connectivity $\lambda(G)$ (see e.g. \cite{diestel,bondy}).
 Recall that an edge-cut of $G$ (and similarly for a vertex-cut) is a subset of edges that, when removed, the remaining graph has at least two connected components.
 If a single edge provides and edge-cut of the graph we call it bridge-edge.
 The edge-connectivity of a graph is the size of a smallest edge-cut.
-Formally, we define
+Formally, for any graph $G$ such that $|G|>1$ we define

 It is a well-known fact that $\delta_{\mathrm{min}}(G)\geq\lambda(G)\geq\kappa(G)$.
 Since large vertex-connectivity implies large edge-connectivity, we will focus in this article on the latter notion.
-The maximal value of the edge-connectivity for simple graphs is attained only by the complete graph with $\lambda(K_n)=n-1$, while trees provide examples of connected graphs with minimal edge-connectivity, i.e.\ $\lambda(G)=1$.
+The complete graph of order $n$, $K_n=(V_n,E_n)$, can de defined by setting $|V_n|=n$ and $E_n=\{V'_n\subset V_n:|V'_n|=2\}$ (i.e.\ each pair of vertices is connected by an edge) and a tree is a graph in which every pair of distinct vertices is connected by exactly one path.
+Intuitively, the complete graph should be the most connected graph and trees should be poorly connected.
+Indeed, the maximal value of the edge-connectivity for simple graphs of order $n$ is attained only by the complete graph with $\lambda(K_n)=n-1$, while trees provide examples of connected graphs with minimal edge-connectivity, i.e.\ $\lambda(G)=1$.
 Graphs such that $\delta_{\mathrm{min}}(G)=\lambda(G)$ are usually referred to as maximally edge-connected.
 It is known (see \cite{chartrand}) that if

 holds, then $G$ is maximally edge-connected.
 Connectivity has also a local formulation.
 Given two distinct vertices $u,v\in V$, denote by $\lambda_G(u,v)$ the maximal number of edge-disjoint paths (i.e., paths not sharing any edge) that connect $u$ and $v$.
 Menger's theorem (see e.g. \cite[Theorem~3.3.1]{diestel}) provides a dual characterization for the connectivities.
 In the case of the edge-connectivity, it states that